 In the same way, the easiest way for an agent to keep fees low is to value the house at the lowest possible price and market it accordingly.
 A low-rate estate agent needs the house to sell quickly for their business plan to work, and may undervalue the house to achieve this.
 Everyone wants a quick sale, but no seller wants to lose out financially.

 How much will I make if I sell my house in West London for a 1% fee?

 With the 1% fee charged by Henry Wiltshire and other reputable estate agents, the seller of an average UB3 property would still gain £360,360 from the sale of their house.
 If a cheaper estate agent had offered to sell it for a flat rate or a low percentage, they would have to market the property at considerably less than £360,360 to be able to deliver the sale of the house for the promised fee.

 “You get what you pay for,” say our agents.
 “Henry Wiltshire offers free valuations and so do most estate agents, so you can have your house valued by several property professionals before you decide who to do business with”.

 Sell property in Hayes

 The Henry Wiltshire team do their research well to offer sellers realistic valuations – you can read more about Henry Wiltshire’s services for sellers here.
-To sell your house or apartment in Hayes, contact Harry and the team on 020 3696 5626.
+To sell your house or apartment in Hayes, contact the team on 020 3696 5626.